nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

-metadata describing people and organizations, data provenance relationships, experimental protocols, protected data, or detailed event sequences), will require ongoing, iterative, case-based design and consensus-driven decision making, often coordinated across multiple independent research groups.
-Design and decision making in such contexts will require long-term planning, testing and execution.
+metadata describing people and organizations, data provenance relationships, experimental protocols, protected data, or detailed event sequences), will require ongoing, iterative, case-based design and consensus-driven decision-making, often coordinated across multiple independent research groups.
+Design and decision-making in such contexts will require long-term planning, testing and execution.
 Metadata difficult (or even impossible) to integrate and harmonize is thus handled as part of the ongoing